Björn Prytz

 Björn Gustaf Prytz (2 April 1887 – 22 June 1976) was a Swedish industrialist in the early 1900s and from 1938 to 1946 Minister Plenipotentiary in London for the Swedish government.

 Prytz first registered the name Volvo, later used by the car company, as a subsidiary of the ball bearing company S.K.F.
 In 1940, as Swedish plenipotentiary, he was involved in discussions with British government officials exploring a compromise peace with Nazi Germany.

 Early life

+Prytz was born on 2 April 1887 in Gothenburg, Sweden, the son of Gustav Prytz, a wholesaler, and Theresa Ward White.
 Prytz, whose mother was British, spent much of his youth in London and attended Dulwich College from 1898 to 1902.

 SKF and Volvo

 He was employed 1913 at S.K.F. as marketing manager.
 He became managing director for S.K.F. around 1921–22.
 Björn Prytz was the man behind the name Volvo during the time he was the managing director for SKF sales company in America 1914–18.
 Volvo was registered as a trademark, as well as a subsidiary company to SKF, in May 1915 (the application for Volvo as a trademark was sent to PRV on May 11), with the intention to use it for a new developed low-price ball bearing for the automobile industry in the America.
 However, these plans were never realized and the SKF name and logotype (as it looks today) was used instead for all type of bearings produced by SKF.

 The name and company Volvo was almost forgotten but came into use when the SKF employee Assar Gabrielsson (SKF sales manager) and engineer Gustav Larson finally had succeeded to convince SKF that they should start to manufacture automobiles within SKF.
 AB Volvo, as an automobile company, was founded 10 August 1926 at a board meeting held in Hofors when SKF decided to invest in the company and use it as a subsidiary company within the SKF-group.